transformationflow/transformationflow.github.io/docs/example-functions.md

-# Transformation Flow Functions Guid
+# Transformation Flow Functions Guide

 ## SQL Blocks Variable
 The first thing you need to do when building a transformation flow is declaring the sql_blocks variable which will hold each transformation block name, sql code and dependencies.
 This is an ARRAY of STRUCTs, with each STRUCT composed of the following elements: